 Suspension or expulsion from school is serious and has lasting consequences.
-High school students who are suspended or expelled likely will have to disclose that information on college applications.
+High school students who are suspended or expelled will very likely have to disclose that information on college applications.
 Extended absences from school due to suspension can have a significant impact on a child’s academic progress.
-Given these far ranging consequences, families must ensure that schools follow a fair process when making discipline decisions.
+Given these far ranging consequences, families must ensure that schools follow a fair process when making disciplinary decisions.
 This requires knowledge of Maryland school discipline laws and local school district policies and an understanding of how they apply to the facts of a specific case.
-Legal advocacy can make the difference in whether a student gets suspended at all, how long a suspension lasts, and whether expungement of a suspension may be possible.
+Legal advocacy can make the difference in whether a student gets suspended at all, how long a suspension lasts, and whether expungement (removing the suspension from the record) may be possible.

 There are many reasons why a student may be disciplined and only a few of those reasons relate to simple misbehavior.
-There also can be underlying issues that affect the situation such as undiagnosed disabilities or attention issues, disabilities that are misunderstood or underestimated, or harm caused by unaddressed bullying.
-As there are special considerations for students with disabilities, laws and regulations that govern discipline provide additional protections for students with disabilities facing suspension or expulsion.
-It is crucially important to understand the connection between disability and the school disciplinary process in order to ensure that your child is not penalized for behaviors they cannot control and is afforded their full rights in the discipline process.
+There may be underlying issues that affect the situation such as undiagnosed disabilities or attention issues, disabilities that are misunderstood or underestimated, or harm caused by unaddressed bullying.
+As there are special considerations for students with disabilities, laws and regulations that govern school discipline provide additional protections for students with disabilities facing suspension or expulsion.
+It is crucially important to understand the connection between disability and the school disciplinary process in order to ensure that a student is not penalized unfairly or for behaviors they cannot control, and is afforded their full rights in the discipline process.

 - A child is unfairly disciplined for a behavior that is related to their disability (like autism or ADHD)